klauseduard/under-over-models/chapters/08-ai-organizational-impact.md

 | **Scalability**          | May face limitations as data and usage grow      | Scales more readily to handle increasing workloads     |
 | **Complexity of Mgmt.** | Generally simpler                                | Can be more complex, requiring robust coordination     |
 | **Potential for Bias**   | May reflect biases of a limited development team | Can reduce bias through diverse data inputs          |

+The strategic choice between centralized and decentralized approaches should be guided by specific organizational context rather than purely technical considerations.
+As Schwartz (2023) notes, the tension between centralization and decentralization has been a constant in organizational design discussions, with AI systems now becoming part of this fundamental debate.
+Organizations' decisions about AI governance reflect deeper strategic priorities:

+- **Innovation-focused organizations** may benefit from decentralized approaches that enable experimentation and specialized use cases
+- **Compliance-driven sectors** (e.g., financial services, healthcare) often require centralized oversight to ensure regulatory adherence
+- **Operationally diverse companies** typically need hybrid solutions reflecting different functional requirements across business units

+The empirical evidence suggests that neither pure centralization nor complete decentralization optimizes organizational outcomes in AI implementation.
+A McKinsey study found that companies with strong AI performance typically adopt a "federated" approach—combining centralized infrastructure and governance with decentralized application development and domain expertise (Fountaine et al., 2022).

 Rather than viewing this as a binary choice, organizations can benefit from applying the Viable System Model (VSM) framework to design more effective hybrid approaches (Espinosa, 2023).
 The VSM, originally developed by Stafford Beer, provides a theoretical foundation for balancing autonomy with cohesion, addressing the fundamental tension between centralized and decentralized models.